phylaxsecurity/scp-registry/README.md

 We are releasing this as open source as these tools become even more mainstream in everyday life.

+"SCPs are the missing semantic link between CVE intelligence and LLM-aware software development."

 ---

 ## 📌 What Are SCPs?